zkFold/symbolic-prover-api/README.md

 REST API server for zkFold Symbolic proof generation.
 Leverages the [Symbolic](https://github.com/zkFold/symbolic/tree/main) framework.

-# Before start
-# Before start
+# Prerequisites
 Before running, you need to make sure you have installed `sqlite3`.
 ```bash
 sudo apt-get install sqlite3 libsqlite3-dev
 ```

-# Start server
+# Running the server
-You can specify server parameters in config file
+You must provide a configuration file path when starting the server.
+Pass it via `--config PATH` (or the short form `-c PATH`).
+The file can look like:
 ```yaml
 serverPort: 8083
 dbFile: sqlite.db